-All HTF-assisted units must be affordable to extremely low-income (ELI) renter households.
-ELI renter households mean families whose annual incomes do not exceed 30% of the AMI or the federal poverty line, whichever is greater, with adjustments for smaller and larger families, as determined by HUD.
+All HTF-assisted units must be affordable to extremely low-income (ELI) households.
+ELI households mean families whose annual incomes do not exceed 30% of the AMI or the federal poverty line, whichever is greater, with adjustments for smaller and larger families, as determined by HUD.